zuozhenggh/learning-library/workshops/apex-atp/1-create-an-apex-workspace.md

 ## Introduction

 Oracle Application Express (APEX) is a feature of Oracle Database, including the Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) services.
-To start, you will need to create an ATP instance and then access APEX from within the instance's Service Console.
+To start, you will need to create an ATP instance and then access APEX from within the new database.

-***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.
+An APEX Workspace is a logical domain where you define APEX applications.
+Each workspace is associated with one or more database schemas (database users) which are used to store the database objects, such as tables, views, packages, and more.
+These database objects are generally what APEX applications are built on top of.

 ## Module 1 Objectives